psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

 	* Solidworks:
 		* Open the *part* you wish to cut
 		* Change the measurement system to \'mmgs\' (bottom right corner) and ensure your part has the correct dimensions in millimeters.
 (25.4mm/inch)
 			* The main reason for bad DXF files from SolidWorks is using a different measurement system such as IPS(Inch, pound, second) or MKS(Meter, kilogram, second).
+Use your desired system to design the part but switch to mmgs afterwards to create the DXF file.
 		* Right click the desired face you wish to create a pattern from and select "export DXF/DWG"
 		* Complete the following prompts to save the file.